Proper nutrition is important for all dogs but as they age, eating well and getting nutrients every day become more important.

 Portland Pet Food Company Began Because Of One Senior Dog

-While dogs of all ages love our dog food toppings and dog treats, Portland Pet Food Company was actually started in 2014 because of a beloved senior dog.
+While dogs of all ages love our dog food toppings and dog treats, Portland Pet Food Company was founded in 2014 because of a beloved senior dog.

 When founder Kate McCarron’s senior dog Rosie was unable to eat regular dog food, Kate began to read dog food labels.
 The more she researched the nutritional values of commercial dog food, the better Kate understood what was going on.
 Most dog food manufacturers include ingredients that come from rendered animals and need to be cooked at high temperatures in order to kill off bacteria.